Compare Commercial Mortgages

 Commercial owner occupied mortgage

-The main benefit of being an owner-occupier of a commercial space rather than a tenant is owning an asset that will appreciate over time rather than paying similar monthly rent payments that contribute nothing to your net worth.
+The primary advantage of an owner occupied commercial mortgage is owning an asset that will appreciate over time rather than being a tenant, paying similar monthly rent payments that contribute nothing to your net worth.
 It leaves you in control of your space, taking away the worry of eviction, unwanted changes or rent hikes.

 Commercial buy to let mortgage